 In addition to the bodice, the skirt also features some intricate detailing.
 Albeit subtle, the black tulle skirt features small ruffles that create a full and textured effect.

-Curious to know why the queen may not approve of Meghan Markle’s Engagement dress?
+Curious to know why the queen may not approve of Meghan Markle’s engagement dress?
 Find out, next.

 5. Her dress goes against the royal family’s dress code

 The main reason why the queen might not be fond of Meghan Markle’s engagement dress?
-It’s not exactly modest.
+It’s wasn’t exactly modest.
 When it comes to attire, the royal family has a strict set of rules about the way they must dress — especially for official portraits like Prince Harry and Markle’s engagement photos.

 See why it breaks the family’s style rules, next.

 Perhaps the most shocking detail on her Ralph and Russo gown is the sheer bodice.
 While it’s long sleeve style may have beeen queen-approved, the sheer fabric and embroidery appliqué adds a sex appeal that we haven’t seen women in the royal family embrace before.

 7. The dress has a modest cut, but is very revealing